 Merry Christmas, Y'all!
 December '23

 This year I decided I was finally going to make my own Christmas cards.
-I’ve always loved receiving cards, but have been woefully absent from making a list and celebrating in the giving side of the tradition.
+I’ve always loved receiving cards, but never got around to making a list and sending them myself.

-Opportunity struck when a friend from the Reaper days sent me a Facebook invite to her card-crafting, Love, Actually-watching, healthy-snacking holiday party along with five other delightful women.
+An old friend from the Reaper days invited me to a card making party where I joined several other women in making art together while eating healthy snacks and watching Love, Actually.
 I didn’t know it at the time, but I needed this in my life and I hope we can make it into an annual event.
 Thank you, Dani!

-I decided that if I was going to be hand-making Christmas cards, I might as well stretch my art muscles a bit.
-To send cards out to even half the people I wanted would require planning and time, so it only made sense to make a small scale production of it.
+I decided that if I was going to be hand-making Christmas cards, I might as well make a small scale production of it so I could send them to a fair number of people.

-I enjoyed printmaking immensely.
+I have enjoyed printmaking every time I’ve dipped my toes into it.
 Periodically over the years I have daydreamed about combining linocut and watercolor, so that’s what I decided to do with the cards.
-It would be fun kicking a long-considered art idea out of my brain and into the world.
+It was fun kicking a long-considered art idea out of my brain and into the world.

 Until next time.